 J1A is a fun course and we hope you will enjoy studying Japanese with us.
-There are a few rules for class we want you to observe in order to learn more and enjoy in class.
+There are a few rules for class we want you to observe in order to learn more and enjoy the class.

-- 1) RESPECT for your instructor and your fellow students is very important.
+- RESPECT for your instructor and your fellow students is very important.
 Respect and support for each other will create a better learning environment.
 We will have a lot of pair work in class.
-Please be respectful and cooperate with your classmates as well as your instructor. - 2) Preparation and reviewing are required. - You are expected to study two hours every day for review and preview for the class.
+Please be respectful and cooperate with your classmates as well as your instructor. - 2) Preparation and reviewing are required.

+You are expected to study two hours every day for review and preview for the class.
 Please make sure to memorize vocabulary, and read each lesson in the textbook beforehand, so that you will have an idea of what we will be covering during a given week.
-This is very important because the instructor will NOT explain grammar in English during class. - You are expected to review the materials covered in class every day and make sure you understand them.
-The longer you put off reviewing, the more difficult it will be to catch up. - 3) Class participation is important. - Make sure you understand usages of grammar points and vocabulary in class by answering questions in class.
+This is very important because the instructor will NOT explain grammar in English during class.

+You are expected to review the materials covered in class every day and make sure you understand them.
+The longer you put off reviewing, the more difficult it will be to catch up.

+3) Class participation is important.

+Make sure you understand usages of grammar points and vocabulary in class by answering questions in class.
 Don't be afraid of giving a wrong answer.
-Wrong answers are welcomed because everybody in your class can feel comfortable to do the same and learn more. - 4) Eating in class is NOT allowed, including chewing gum and candy.
-If you need to eat during class hours, please do so outside of classroom. - 5) Be sure to turn off your cell phones and laptops and other electronic devices and put them in your bag when you enter the classroom. - 6) If you wear a cap, hat or hood in class, make sure that your face is visible while you take quizzes.
+Wrong answers are welcomed because everybody in your class can feel comfortable to do the same and learn more.

+- 4) Eating in class is NOT allowed, including chewing gum and candy. - 5) Be sure to put your cell phones on vibration and avoid getting sidetracked by social media or website activities on your devices. - 6) If you wear a cap, hat or hood in class, make sure that your face is visible while you take quizzes.

-13. Harassment and discrimination
+13. Online rules and etiquette